Jobson Jobsworth loves jobseeking but he also loves The Apprentice. If only there was a way to combine the two...

 Hold on, there is!
 Read Jobson's Apprentice Application below!
 And as he's an Apprentice super-fan he couldn't resist sneaking in references to numerous classic Apprentice moments from previous series.
 Can you spot them all?

-Jobson's many other skills and experiences can be found on his CV and covering letter.
+Jobson's many other skills and experiences can be found on his CV and cover letter.

 1) What do you do for a living, and who for?